Development of a national biotoxin strategy

 Department of Primary Industries and Regions South Australia (PIRSA)

 Internationally the impacts of toxic microalgae on both public health and the economy are increasing in frequency, intensity and geographic distribution.
-As aquaculture expands, and its importance as both food and income sources increases for many countries, it is expected that these impacts will also increase.
-As international markets become more conscious of the safety of the foodstuffs they import, they impose safety regulations and can impose non-trade barriers.
+As aquaculture expands, and its importance as both food and income sources increases for many countries, it is expected that these impacts of marine biotoxins will also increase.
+As international markets become more conscious of the safety of the foodstuffs they import, they impose safety regulations and can also impose non-trade barriers.

 A marine biotoxin monitoring program is a long-term commitment to protecting the public health of shellfish consumers, understanding more about the shellfish resource and assisting the industry to growing into the future.
 It requires regulatory commitment at Federal and State government level to maintain and police biotoxin standards.